B.Sc. (Honours) Biological Sciences, Minor in Psychology, University of Windsor, 2014

 Hamilton, Ontario, L8S 4K1

 Sandy completed her bachelor’s degree at the University of Windsor, majoring in Biological Science and minoring in Psychology.
-She joined the Li lab in 2016 as an M.A.Sc. student and is planning to transferring to her Ph.D. in the near future.
+She joined the School of Biomedical Engineering and the Li lab in 2016 as an M.A.Sc. student and transfer to a Ph.D. in 2018.

 In her spare time, she enjoys spending time with friends and family, and hiking!

 Her research interest is to develop a diagnostic test using functional nucleic acids and the gut microbiota for the early detection of colorectal cancer.
-Her other research interests include product development, and research and commercialization.
+Her other research interest includes the commercialization of research to make a real-world impact.